howardbaek/clinical_trials/study_phase_age_eligibility_ntbk.md

     the legal age for consent to trials will allow them to enroll more easily.

+3)  where trials begin eligibility and end eligibility makes sense - there’s more blue bars early on, red bars later on, and vice versa.

-I think there’ subtle changes in bar height across the phases, so I think I’ll want to look more closely at this.
+I think there’s subtle changes in bar height across the phases, so I think I’ll want to look more closely at this.

 ## Is the minumum age significantly lower across phases?